-The rotating Echo Show 10 may dethrone the Nest Hub Max as best display
+Amazon Echo Show 10 vs. Nest Hub Max: Which smart display is better?

 - Mic/camera cover turns off both at once

+The Nest Hub (2nd Gen) and 5 and 8-inch Echo Show smart displays give you an excellent smart home hub with a useful assistant at a reasonable price.
+If you're upgrading to the Nest Hub Max or Echo Show 10 (3rd Gen), it's because you want a high-end smart display with all the bells and whistles.

-Once the all-new Amazon Echo Show 10 (3rd Gen) releases sometime before the 2020 holidays, the best smart display showdown will truly come down to the Echo Show 10 vs Nest Hub Max.
-The Echo Show 10 brings some advanced specs and an innovative rotating motor to the table, but Google still has a few tricks up its sleeve like facial recognition and quick gesture controls that Amazon hasn't matched yet.
-Here's everything you need to know before deciding which device to buy.
+Amazon's large screen Echo can rotate to follow people around the room, has a far superior camera for video calls, and has two separate processors for lightning-fast Alexa commands.
+Yet Google still has a few tricks up its sleeve like facial recognition and quick gesture controls that Amazon hasn't matched yet.
+Here's everything you need to know about the Echo Show 10 vs Nest Hub Max before choosing one.

-Amazon Echo Show 10 vs Nest Hub Max: Comparing tracking and camera tech
+Amazon Echo Show 10 vs. Nest Hub Max: Comparing tracking and camera tech

 Both the Echo Show 10 and Nest Hub Max can track your location as you move around a room.
 For the Nest Hub Max, this is mostly limited to video calls — the 6.5MP camera has a 127-degree wide-angle lens that can digitally zoom in on your face as you move, so the person on the other end of the call doesn't lose sight of you even when you're busy.
 Of course, this only works to an extent since the Max cannot rotate if you move out of its line of sight.

 The Amazon Echo Show 10's 13MP camera not only tracks you during calls, but moves its screen to follow you thanks to its motorized, rotating top.
-You can turn off this function at any time via Alexa or a switch on top of the touchscreen, but with automated tracking enabled, it will use "audio beamforming technology and computer vision" to follow you around while you're using it.

-With the Echo Show 10, no matter where you go in the room, you'll never lose sight of what you're watching or who you're talking to.
+During setup, you'll map the room to ensure the screen can fully rotate to follow you; if there's an obstruction, it'll sense it before hitting it, ask you if it's temporary or permanent, and adjust its rotation path accordingly.
+Once set up, it'll sense and track you around the room, so you'll always have a direct line of sight on whatever info Alexa is giving you.
+In our testing, its tracking tech was spot-on.

-The Echo Show 10 screen can turn 175 degrees in either direction from its default position, meaning it can face backwards but can't do a full circle.
+The Echo Show 10 screen can turn 175 degrees in either direction from its default position, meaning it can face backward but can't do a full circle.
 You can also move or tilt the screen manually.
-What isn't especially clear is what the Echo Show 10 will do if there are multiple people in the room.
-We hope it won't move from one face or voice to the other like a spectator at a tennis match, but we'll have to test it ourselves to find out.
-We do know that the turning mechanism is silent, so it won't be an annoyance.
+When rotating, the brushless motor is virtually silent, so the noise won't annoy you; but you can also tell Alexa to stop tracking you if the movement bothers you for other reasons.

+Fact is, even without the rotation gimmick, the 13MP camera is really helpful in 2021, when everyone's constantly on video calls or stuck indoors.
+In our Echo Show 10 (3rd Gen) review, we found the camera captures a very crisp video feed, useful for group calls through the Alexa app.
+You can also take photo booth selfies with fun stickers, then automatically upload them to Amazon Photos.

+We tested the tracking capabilities of both smart displays.
+Our Nest Hub Max reviewer said that the track and zoom feature worked best if you are within six to eight feet of the display in proper lighting.
+As for the Echo Show 10, it can track people fully up to ten feet away.

 One unique Nest Hub Max feature is facial and voice recognition.
 Google's Face Match and Voice Match enable the smart display to recognize multiple users as different people.
-If you say "Hey Google", the Max will register your identity and pull up your Google account-related notifications, personal Spotify playlists and so on.
-However, if it sees and hears your roommate, it'll display all the info that person need instead.
+If you say "Hey Google", the Max will register your identity and pull up your Google account-related notifications, personal Spotify playlists, and so on.
+However, if it sees and hears your roommate, spouse, or child ask a question, it'll display all of their Google account notifications instead.

-Automatic user customization is a useful feature for a multi-person household, though some will see stored facial recognition data on Google's servers as a privacy issue.
-Amazon, on the other hand, says that it only uses its data to determine what in the room is a person, but doesn't store any individualized data.

-Amazon's 13MP camera will improve the quality of video calls compared to Google's 6.5MP camera — at least for the people on the other end.
-Our Nest Hub Max reviewer said that the track and zoom feature worked best if you are within six to eight feet of the display in proper lighting.
-It's possible then that the increased megapixels on the Echo Show will provide better zoom quality at further distances for more freedom of movement.

-On your end, however, both devices have a 1080p (1280x800) resolution and only a 0.1-inch difference in screen size, so the quality of your friends' and family's faces will be comparable on either display.
+Amazon also has optional Alexa Voice Profiles to give you personalized responses, though these Profiles must all be tied to a single Amazon Household.
+It doesn't have any facial matching, though; quite the opposite, it uses algorithms to scramble any captured video so no identifiable features are ever captured.

+In general, both smart displays (and their companies) take privacy more seriously than they used to.
+Each has a physical mute switch and physical camera shutter, so you can ensure that nothing is being recorded.
+Neither company stores recordings by default anymore, and if you do enable recordings, you can order Alexa or Google Assistant to delete the previous recording.
+Both are "always listening", but they will only record or respond to the wake word.
+You can use Amazon's Privacy Hub or Google Assistant settings to delete all stored audio recordings.

+Finally, both companies promise to keep your data private by processing visual information on the device, without relying on the cloud.
+The Nest Hub Max processes Face Match locally, as does the Echo Show 10 with its person recognition and tracking.
+No video recordings are sent to the cloud unless you activate security camera features.

-Amazon Echo Show 10 vs Nest Hub Max: Security and smart home tech
+Amazon Echo Show 10 vs. Nest Hub Max: Security and smart home tech

-Amazon recently revealed its Guard Plus security system, which enables any Echo speaker to call emergency services with Alexa commands, monitor the sounds of smoke and glass break alarms via your speaker mics, and set up home automations that respond to motion alerts with tricks to scare away intruders.

-Who needs an indoor security camera, when the Echo Show 10 can automatically pan across a room to seek out and warn you of any motion?

-Which smart display you choose will depend on which home security system, if any, you use.
-Neither is particularly effective on its own.

-As a camera, the Nest Hub Max also can act as an indoor surveillance tool.
-You can check the live view on your phone at any time — along with the live view of other Nest Cams you may own — and will receive motion or sound alerts if it detects a problem.
-Plus, if you pay for Nest Aware, you get continuous recording so you have evidence of any crimes, as well as "familiar face alerts" so you know you don't need to check an alert if it's your roommate walking in the room.
+Both of these smart displays serve similar roles for smart home security.
+With either, you can remotely access its camera from your app and get a live view of your home, set them up to send you motion or sound alerts, or speak to someone through the display remotely with two-way audio.
+Or, if you own other security cameras and pair them to Alexa or Google Home, you can order your assistant to pull up their feeds on your smart display.

+If you want them to do more for your home security, you'll need to pay for a security subscription.
+With Nest Aware, your Nest Hub Max can continuously record footage to the cloud and alert you if an "unfamiliar face" enters the room.
+Or, with Alexa Guard Plus, you can put your Echo Show 10 in "Sentry mode" and have it periodically scan the room for intruders.

+Of the two, the Echo Show 10 has more robust security features.
+Besides sentry mode, you can set up occupancy or vacancy-triggered routines: these either occur when unexpected motion is detected, or when no one is detected nearby.
+For instance, you can trigger Alexa-compatible smart lights to turn on or an alarm if your camera spots someone.
+It can alert you if it hears a fire alarm or glass breaking.
+Plus, there's the obvious fact that the 13MP camera will capture clearer footage than the Nest Hub Max's 6.5MP camera.

-How do they compare as security cams?
-They're mainly useful for daytime monitoring when away from home, but neither are useful when the lights are dim.
-Both rely on a monthly security subscription — the Nest Aware subscription for Google devices, or the Ring Protect subscription for Amazon devices, which bundles in free Amazon Guard Plus.
-Either will work with your bargain-priced home security system, so your choice will depend on which smart home devices and smart speaker you prefer.
-We broke down Nest Secure vs Ring Alarm if you need more information on both linked security systems.
+How do these smart displays compare to the best indoor security cameras in specs and features?
+Not very favorably.
+They're mainly useful for daytime monitoring when away from home, but neither can capture night-vision footage.
+Both rely on a monthly security subscription — the Nest Aware subscription for Google devices, or the Ring Protect subscription for Amazon devices, which bundles in Amazon Guard Plus for free.
+Frankly, you can buy a cheap indoor security camera that offers much better protection at a fraction of the price; either smart display is more useful to watch security footage than to generate it.

-Amazon Echo Show 10 vs Nest Hub Max: Spec breakdown and sound quality
+Amazon Echo Show 10 vs. Nest Hub Max: Sound quality and specs breakdown

-In our Nest Hub Max review, we said that it had fantastic audio quality.
+Our Nest Hub Max reviewer praised its fantastic audio quality.
 We were impressed by its camera tracking for video calls, as well as its mic quality for picking up commands even when the music is loud, but lamented that the rear-firing speakers caused some audio balancing issues with bass.

-As for the Echo Show 10, we won't be able to test its audio quality until it's closer to sale, but we can compare its announced built-in speakers and other specs, shown in the table below:
+As for the Echo Show 10, we knew it had a slightly larger woofer and dual tweeters, but didn't know how it would perform in practice, especially as it rotated around.
+In practice, our reviewer raved about the Echo Show 10 speakers as some of the best Alexa speakers available.
+Loud and clear, the audio literally follows you around the room thanks to AI tech that focuses the speaker sound in your direction at all times.

+AI smarts also help the Echo Show 10 to respond to voice commands twice as fast as the Echo Show 8.
+While we don't have a specific comparison between the Echo and Nest in this area, it's safe to assume that a brand-new device with two processors will have more power and speed than a 2019 device with just one chip.
+You can see how else these devices compare in the table below:

 |Amazon Echo Show 10